David Foster Wallace: The Pale King (2011, posthumous)

-Nonfiction
+Nonfiction works

-Wallace covered Senator John McCain's 2000 presidential campaign and the September 11 attacks for Rolling Stone; cruise ships (in what became the title essay of his first nonfiction book), state fairs, and tornadoes for Harper's Magazine; the US Open tournament for Tennis magazine; Roger Federer for The New York Times; the director David Lynch and the pornography industry for Première magazine; the tennis player Michael Joyce for Esquire; the movie-special-effects industry for Waterstone's magazine; conservative talk radio host John Ziegler for The Atlantic; and a Maine lobster festival for Gourmet magazine.
-He also reviewed books in several genres for the Los Angeles Times, The Washington Post, The New York Times, and The Philadelphia Inquirer.
-In the November 2007 issue of The Atlantic, which commemorated the magazine's 150th anniversary, Wallace was among the authors, artists, politicians and others who wrote short pieces on "the future of the American idea".
+Wallace covered Senator John McCain's 2000 presidential campaign and the September 11 attacks for Rolling Stone; cruise ships (in what became the title essay of his first nonfiction book), state fairs, and tornadoes for Harper's Magazine; the US Open for Tennis magazine; tennis player Roger Federer for The New York Times; conservative talk radio host John Ziegler for The Atlantic; film director David Lynch and the pornography industry for Première magazine; tennis player Michael Joyce for Esquire; and the film special-effects industry for Waterstones magazine.
+In the November 2007 issue of The Atlantic, which commemorated the magazine's 150th anniversary, Wallace was among authors, artists, politicians, and others who wrote a short piece on "the future of the American idea".